 Here are some tips and tricks I’ve learned from writing and editing.
 Find advice on your book's early stages, plot, character, genre, your first draft, and getting editorial help.
 If you're a non-fiction writer, you'll find useful links here too.

-You have an idea for a story running around in your head – what next?
+You have an idea for a book running around in your head – what next?

 Make notes – no matter how basic.
 They can be refined later.
 This is a process all writers start with.
 Many writers carry a little black book especially for this purpose, so that no idea is ever forgotten.
 Some stories begin life with a single phrase or image which stands out to the writer, which is then developed over the coming months; some writers start with the ending first.
 Whatever way you do it, there is no right or wrong.
 There’s just you, and your notepad, or laptop.
 You can be as wild and experimental as you like.
 The discipline of building a proper plot and realistic characters will come later.
-Check out the Jericho Writers checklist for starting your novel here.
+Find Angela Booth's checklist for starting your novel here.
 For help turning your notes into a novel, click here.

 Recommended reading – great books to help with the early stages of your novel-in-planning, or with your non-fiction project.

-The first three books below give a fascinating insight into plotting, characterisation and storytelling, and are very entertaining reads.
-The final two are specifically non-fiction guides.
+The books below give a fascinating insight into plotting, characterisation and storytelling, and are very entertaining reads; Lodge and Prose are more complex, being suitable for writers who are comfortable with the basics.
+The final titles are specifically non-fiction guides.

 Plot properly – once you’ve spent a while thinking about your characters and their motivations, it’s time to plot properly.
 Some writers plot for a solid six months without writing anything.
 Once they’re satisfied they’ve got a handle on everything which is going to happen in the novel, then they’ll start work.
 I could never do this.
 I prefer to start writing straight away while I work out the mechanics of my world.
 I’ll pick a key scene, or a character I’d like to work with, and I let a small corner of the story evolve.
 There is no right or wrong to this process.
 Everybody does it their own way.
 Find plotting resources for writers here.